-All inmates wishing to see the dentist for a non-emergency issue shall complete a (a) sick call form.
+(a) All incarcerated persons wishing to see the dentist for a non-emergency issue shall complete a sick call form.
 Requests should be triaged according to the nature and severity of the problem and should be seen by a dentist according to assigned priority.
-Inmates